peterwang0209/C.albicansDataHub/README.md

 # Candida Albicans Project Guide

 ## Project Overview
 This is a full stack web application built by Vue.js, Express.js and Sqlite3.
-It is deployed on the loveless server.
+It is deployed on the lovelace server.
 The domain name is called `https://candidaphenome.org/`
 The domain name is owned by Professor Chad, and it is renewing yearly

 ## Project Structure